Maryhill F.C.

 Maryhill Football Club are an association football team based in the Maryhill area of Glasgow, Scotland.
-The team is a member of the Scottish Junior Football Association, now playing in the West of Scotland Football League Second Division in the 2022–23 season.
+The team is a member of the Scottish Junior Football Association, now playing in the West of Scotland Football League First Division in the 2026–27 season.

 History

 Formed in 1884 as a Junior club, Maryhill were beaten finalists in the second-ever Scottish Junior Cup in 1887–88 and turned senior the following season.
 The club entered the Scottish Cup three years running from 1888 but never got further than the second round, suffering 9–3 and 7–2 defeats to Third Lanark and Linthouse respectively in 1889 and 1890.
 Maryhill eventually returned to the Junior ranks in 1894 with some success, reaching four national cup finals in eight years.
 The Hill also won a wartime final in 1940.

 Post-war they were not one of the bigger Junior clubs, but investment from a wealthy backer, Ronnie MacDonald, in the 1990s brought a period of success.

 The team plays at Lochburn Park, and has done since 1897.
 Club colours are red and black.